NSDesign/ShapeStudio/docs/future-features.md

 ---

-## 7. Advanced Multi-Filter System for Shape Sets ❌ NOT IMPLEMENTED
+## Advanced Multi-Filter System for Shape Sets

 ### Overview
 A comprehensive filtering system for the Sets Manager dialog that enables efficient management of large numbers of shape sets through name-based and property-based filtering.